wrossmorrow/coordinator/README.md

 # Coordinator

-This is a `node.js` module for specifying asynchronous operations in a [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) structure.
+`daat-coordinator` is a `node.js` module for specifying asynchronous operations in a [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) structure.
 That is sequences of tasks that must be completed, where some may depend on the results of others (without cycles).

 ### A Simple, Motivating Example: Concurrent Async Operations